Blugold-Group/bletchley/README.md

     - Return a bar chart of letter frequency of letter counts largest to smallest
 ```

-### Description of word lists

-The specialized word lists have been modified to perform better in this context
+## Word lists

+We have word lists for brute forcing keys, measuring language statistics, and machine learning

-* small_quotes.txt - A file given by DOI:10.13140/RG.2.1.4386.4561 (10.8MB)
+* small_quotes.txt
+    * 10.3M
+    * 75,966 lines
+    * A list of english quotes

-* large_quotes.txt - A file adapted from kaggle.com/datasets/manann/quotes-500k
+* large_quotes.txt
+    * 95.6M
+    * 499,714 lines
+    * A list of english quotes, some repeats of quotes with changed semantics but same origin

+* dictionary.txt
+    * 1.1M
+    * 116,500 lines
-* words_dictionary.json - A json-izes version of quotes.csv (6.8 MB)
+    * A dictionary of english words.
+Some entries aren't words

+* words_dictionary.txt
+    * 3.7M
+    * 370,101 lines
+    * A dictionary larger than dictionary.txt, more relaxed on what counts as a word

+* words.txt
+    * 151.8K
+    * 19,999 lines
-* words.txt - A file of the top 20000 most commonly used english words (155.4 kB)
+    * A file of the top 20000 most commonly used english words (I removed one entry that I don't think is a word)

-* dictionary.txt - The lowercase version of https://pypi.org/project/english-dictionary/ (1.2 MB)
+* words_dictionary_specialized.txt
+    * 1.0M
+    * 103,669
+    * words_dictionary.txt except all words with less than 4 characters and which aren't in dictionary.txt are removed

+* words_specialized.txt
+    * 146.5K
+    * 18,547 lines
-* words_dictionary_specialized.txt - words_dictionary.json except all words with less than 4 characters and which aren't in dictionary.txt are removed (1.0 MB)
+    * words.txt except all words with less than 4 characters and which aren't in dictionary.txt are removed

+* rockyou.txt
+    * 133.4M
+    * 14,344,391
+    * A standard file used in industry of the most commonly used password gathered from leaked databases

 ### Sources

-Madadipouya, Kasra.
+    small_quotes.txt - Madadipouya, Kasra.
 (2016).
 CSV dataset of 76,000 quotes, suitable for quotes recommender systems or other analysis..
 10.13140/RG.2.1.4386.4561.

-english_dictionary (used for dictionary.txt) : https://pypi.org/project/english-dictionary/ Created by Daniel Delluomo
+    dictionary.txt - https://pypi.org/project/english-dictionary/ Created by Daniel Delluomo

+    large_quotes.txt - kaggle.com/datasets/manann/quotes-500k